Company Not in Good Standing

 Your company should be in Good Standing with the Companies Registry at all times, a company is deemed not to be in Good Standing if it is in breach of filings requirements.

 To remain in Good Standing your company needs to up to date with its filings, annual registration fees and requirements under the Companies Act.
-The register of directors and shareholders has to be properly maintained by the registered agent.
+The register of directors and shareholders has to also be properly maintained by the registered agent of your company.

-We provide registered agent and registered office services and can assist our clients with the required filings to ensure companies remain compliant and in Good Standing.
+We provide registered agent and registered office services in 60 countries and can assist our clients with the required filings to ensure companies remain compliant and in Good Standing.

 All companies should be aware the consequences that losing Good Standing status can have, including the following –

 - Fines and Penalties – Fines and penalties on companies that don’t comply with the requirements that led to the loss of Good Standing